movanet/Published/home.md

 Welcome to my site.
 This site is hosted on github and is published in netlify using obsidian-zola.
 I use this site for many purposes from lecturing to hosting my op-eds and articles.
 Recently, I've been enamored by generative AI.
 I will use this site to share tips on using some AI tools for legal and social research.

 This site is billingual (English and Bahasa Indonesia).
 I will try to provide google translate link into english for Bahasa Indonesia pages.
+I use generative AI (texts and images) to help me with content and coding for this site.

 In the background is the picture of Mount Kilimanjaro that I took in my lodge near the [Amboseli National Park](https://en.wikipedia.org/wiki/Amboseli_National_Park) during my recent work trip to Kenya.